 If you're hoping to play Hytale on PlayStation, Xbox, or Nintendo Switch, you'll need to wait.
-The game is launching exclusively on PC, with console versions planned for later.
+The game launched in early access on January 13, 2026 on PC (Windows, Mac, and Linux), with console versions planned for later.

 "The early access of Hytale will only be on PC (MAC and Linux still TBD).
 We are planning for a console release at a later stage, but this requires a lot of work on backend systems to make this a reality.
 For now, we would like to focus on making a good game first."